RyanChenM7/MacbethGame/README.md

 # MacbethGame
 Tells the story of the Macbeth play by Shakespeare, where you play as Macbeth himself.
-Made in an online Python Interpreter.
+Made in an online Python Interpreter with module 'simpegui'.

 Run the game here:
 http://www.codeskulptor.org/#user48_QKedkgtSIr_11.py